 var functionProviders = ServiceLoader.loadFunctionProviders();

-var valueMappers = ServiceLoader.loadValueMappers();
+var valueMappers = ServiceLoader.loadValueMappers();// Reuse engine instance

 private static readonly IFeelEngine Engine = FeelEngine.Create();